sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/ConferenceCall/25Aug.md

     * "moodle integration"

  Jason Grout --
-    * "polish Sage functionality to make it"
-    * polish up, polish up.
+    * Make Sage "classroom-ready" (i.e., polish up, polish up)
       * the last 10% to be really consistent and unified for undergrads
       * linear algebra, graphing, graph theory (pretty polished + robert miller's fast graphs)
       * wide range of things to polish and document better
       * tutorials
-    * standalone version local GUI that would interact with notebooks that use enthought's stuff: mayavi
+    * standalone version local GUI that would interact with notebooks that use enthought's stuff: mayavi, chaco, etc.
-    * 3d interacts
-    * local fast 3d interacts -- Kiran speaks to how useful it would be to have this in teaching.
+      * local fast 3d interacts using mayavi -- Kiran speaks to how useful it would be to have this in teaching.
+    * notebook input widgets (like Rado's graph editor, a matrix input widget, etc.) that work in the input cells

 * David Farmer -- do not use the word polish -- use the phrase "classroom ready"!!